Bayes-optimal limits in structured PCA, and how to reach them: Introduction, problem setting and main results

 The end of this section properly defines the model and the quartic random matrix ensemble we consider.
 In Section \ref{appendix_spherical_generalized}, we define and analyze an integral dubbed \emph{inhomogeneous spherical integral}, that will play an essential role in the analysis.
 For those interested mainly in the main results this section can be skipped at first reading.
 Section \ref{sec:replica} contains the core information-theoretic analysis based on the replica method.
 We also show at the end of it that, for rotationally invariant priors, the spectral estimator is Bayes-optimal in the MMSE sense.
 Next, in Section \ref{sec:sub-opt}, we analyze both the fixed point performance of the previously proposed AMP for structured PCA \cite{fan2022approximate} and our replica prediction for the MMSE.
 We deduce that, in general, the AMP in \cite{fan2022approximate} is sub-optimal, and we provide an explanation for why this is the case.
 Using the theory of adaptive TAP equations \cite{adatap}, Section \ref{sec:AdaTAPtoward} lays the foundations for defining an optimal AMP: the main outcome is an optimal pre-processing polynomial function that depends on the statistical properties of the noise and has to be applied to the data, in order to achieve Bayes-optimality.
 Section \ref{sec:AMP} demonstrates that, by exploiting this pre-processing function, a novel AMP can be written down which \emph{does match} the MMSE predicted by the replica theory.
 This algorithm comes with a scalar state evolution recursion which rigorously tracks its performance in the limit of large size.
 The Onsager reaction coefficients of our AMP are different from those in \cite{fan2022approximate} and their calculation, as well as the state evolution analysis, requires new ideas.
-To highlight these differences and emphasize the match with the replica MMSE, this new algorithm is dubbed Bayes-optimal AMP, or \emph{BAMP}.
-In the final Section \ref{sec:numerics} we provide a numerical confirmation of our theoretical predictions.
+To highlight these differences and emphasize the match with the replica MMSE, this new algorithm is dubbed Bayes-optimal AMP, or \emph{BAMP}. {Furthermore, the structure of BAMP suggests a choice of the denoisers in the existing AMP which differs from those previously proposed in \cite{fan2022approximate,zhong2021approximate}.
+We refer to this algorithm as AMP with Alternating Posteriors (AMP-AP), since it alternates linear denoisers to a full posterior mean denoiser using all the previous iterates.
+In the final Section \ref{sec:numerics} we provide a numerical confirmation of our theoretical predictions, and we show that both BAMP and AMP-AP match the replica MMSE.} Appendix \ref{sec:approx_potential} is dedicated to showing that studying polynomial potentials acting on the eigenvalues on the noise is sufficient in order to study more general ensembles.
 In Appendix \ref{sec:EM}, we provide expectation-maximization (EM) equations that learn the optimal pre-processing function to be used by BAMP, when noise statistics are not known.
 In the last technical Appendix \ref{appsec:BoptAMP}, we gather the proofs of the various results needed to reach the state evolution of our BAMP algorithm.